vtsykun/packeton/README.md

 Features
 --------

-- Compatible with composer.
+- Compatible with composer v2.
-- Support update webhook for GitHub, Bitbucket and GitLab.
+- Support update webhook for GitHub, Bitbucket and GitLab or custom format.
-- Support custom webhook format.
 - Customers user and groups.
 - Generic Packeton [webhooks](docs/webhook.md)
 - Limit access by vendor and versions.